beuguefallou/ai-nfts-mintbase/README.md

 # AI NFTs

 Encode X Near Horizon 2023 Hackathon / Build Templates out of Mintbase SDK Bounty.
+AI NFTs is platform that allows artists and AI algorithms to collaborate in the creation of unique NFT artworks.

 Team [AlphaDevs](https://alphadevs.dev) 👇